We’re a community of trailblazers and influencers.

 We bring together leaders and experts across sectors to build networks and advance inclusivity county-wide.

-This is the 11th Fellows cohort, and the 7th year of a merged program combining the strengths of the Community Foundation and Boulder Chamber's long-standing commitment and experience in local leadership development.
-Read More
+This will be the 12th Fellows cohort, and the 8th year of a merged program combining the strengths of the Community Foundation's and Boulder Chamber’s long-standing commitments and experience in local leadership and building an inclusive community.

 “Leadership Fellows reflects the Boulder Chamber’s dedication to building a stronger community through a balance of diverse perspectives and transformational leaders," says John Tayer, President and CEO of the Boulder Chamber.
 "We are proud of our partnership with the Community Foundation in this leadership development endeavor, and we’re very excited to welcome this group of outstanding individuals to the 2019 class of Leadership Fellows.”